spraakbanken/sb-api-doc/README.md

     [SB API documentation portal](http://demo.spraakdata.gu.se/apidoc).
 E.g. if the `path` is set to `sparv` the documentation will be available at http://demo.spraakdata.gu.se/apidoc/sparv.
   * `description`: A very short description of the API.
+  * `favicon`: Optional.
+A link to the API's favicon.

 Every night a build script is run that downloads all OAS files specified in `oas-register.yaml`, converts them to HTML and rebuilds the index page of the [documentation portal]((http://demo.spraakdata.gu.se/apidoc) listing the different APIs.